 The Good News?

-The good news is that an answer in Utah is not a difficult process (your spouse has already done most of the leg work by filing the Petition) and filing an answer does not lock you into agreeing to any final terms of your divorce.
+The good news is that an Answer in Utah is not a difficult process (your spouse has already done most of the leg work by filing the Petition) and filing an Answer does not lock you into agreeing to any final terms of your divorce.
+You can easily complete and submit your response by signing up for our DIY membership or opt to have our experience team handle it for you.

 Have questions about the process?
 Feel free to schedule a FREE 15-minute call with us.